Continuum Time: 4:23pm, February 10th, 2000 AD (local calender).

 She stood straight backed with feet together and lifted the blade in her left hand.
 Silverwind then placed her right hand behind her back and raised the edge of the blade a few inches in front of her face with the guard just below her chin.
 She held this pose for a few seconds as though saluting her foes.
-Her confident smile showed no hint of fear as she faced one of the greatest villains in all of history.
+Her confident smile showed no hint of fear as she faced a heavily armed group of the greatest villains in all of history.
 In fact, she seemed impressed they were trying to attack her at all.
 Then she swung her sword out at an angle to her side as though to signal her salute finished and that she was about to attack.
 She did.

 It lasted seconds.
 Silverwind moved too fast for Terra’s eyes.
 Like a whirlwind, she moved in a blur of motion.
 She seemed to strike each soldier simultaneously, dancing around them as though they were statues.
 All Terra could see was the woman’s long, shimmering hair trailing behind her as though she were a silver wind.

 The soldiers all fell at once in a heap of broken bones and bleeding faces while their weapons lay cut in half upon the ground.
 Only the Nazi wielding a sword remained.
 He slashed at the woman as she raised her own sword to block.
 Blades met, yet there was no ring of metal meeting metal.
-Instead, the woman’s blade sliced through the Nazi’s soldier’s sword with his own momentum.
+Instead, the woman’s blade sliced through the Nazi’s sword with his own momentum.
 He stared at his clean cut blade with wide eyes before the woman struck his neck and he fell.

 Silverwind faced the remaining soldiers.
 “All combatants, you are in violation of the Temporal Accords!
 You are ordered to return to your home time immediately!
 Fail to do so and the Aeon Legion will consider this a crime against Time and you will be dealt with accordingly!” she said in perfect English.